Call Now and Save $350 on Any New Plan!

 The cost of a bumper-to-bumper extended warranty is around $2,500, but the actual amount will depend on your car.
 For three to seven years of coverage, we've gotten quotations for bumper-to-bumper warranties ranging from $1,700 to $4,600.

-Factors associated with Bumper-to-bumper extended warranty cost
+Factors associated with bumper-to-bumper extended warranty cost

 Because of the increased degree of coverage, bumper-to-bumper extended warranties often cost more than powertrain warranties, but this varies based on several factors.
 The associated factors with the concerned topic's cost are given hereunder:

-Merits of Getting a bumper-to-bumper extended warranty for your car
+Merits of getting a bumper-to-bumper extended warranty for your car

 Most bumper-to-bumper extended warranty agreements from manufacturers and third parties comprise benefits.
 The merits of getting a bumper-to-bumper extended warranty are hereunder:

-Powertrain extended warranties compared to bumper-to-bumper warranties.
+Powertrain extended warranties compared to bumper-to-bumper warranties

 Should it be purchased?